mdarif551578/explainict-site/README.md

 # Explain ICT by Sakhawoat Súññÿ Sir

 This is a personal website for Sakhawoat Súññÿ Sir's ICT teaching center, "Explain ICT".
-It's built with Next.js and Firebase.
+It's built with Next.js and Firebase Studio.

 ## Live Site